Alphabetic Table of Runs

 many rapids can be re-run!

-as snowmelt is tapering off None, but check reports on the Boof.com blog.
+as snowmelt is tapering off none, check reports on the Boof.com forum

 Stanislaus River below Camp 9 Camp-9 Powerhouse to Parrott's Ferry Bridge Class III with one IV (much harder above 8000 cfs) 9 miles,